 Understand the caregiving recipient’s position

 Once you’ve begun caregiving, “have conversations with whoever will be receiving the care,” suggests Elliott.
 During these discussions, you’ll want to learn what types of income sources are available to your loved one.
-Ask about real assets, life and health insurance, equity investments, any retirement benefits, and Social Security benefits.
+Ask about real assets, insurance, equity investments, any retirement benefits, and Social Security benefits.

 You’ll also want to determine your role as a financial decision-maker or administrator.
 Will you handle bill paying?
 Are you contributing your own funds to cover care expenses?
 Having your name on accounts can make things easier on a day-to-day basis, but be sure to be transparent with other relatives who may question the arrangement.
 “If you’re going to take over paying bills for the person, make sure you have access to everything,” adds Elliott.